AliaumeL/transducer-exercices/content/session-3.md

 - Mealy Machines: Yes, because the collection of fixed points is a regular language.
 - Rational Transductions: Yes, by using similar techniques as for the equivalence of rational functions.

+# Logic

+## Kleene Star Stability {.exercise}

+Are languages definable in first-order logic closed under kleene star?

+## Examples of aperiodic languages

+Write a star-free expression that defines the language $(ab)^*$.

+## Word representations

+Consider two ways of representing a finite word as a model: we either have the order relation $x < y$, or we have the successor relation $x = y + 1$.
+Show that for both ways, $\MSO$ gives the same expressive power.
+Is it true for
+$\FO$?

+## Monadic Colouring

+Consider finite words, represented using order x < y.
+Show that every MSO formula is equivalent to a formula of the form ∃Xφ(X) where φ(X) is a first-order formula.

 # Two Way Deterministic